Leila-Nyambura/king-county-house-price-prediction-LRM/README.md

 ![image](https://github.com/user-attachments/assets/749d3795-6498-4cf9-baa0-110a9655d494)

-As the square footage of the living area increases, the price of the house also tends to increase.

 ### Impact of the quality of construction and design of a house(grade) on the price of the house
 ![image](https://github.com/user-attachments/assets/4c98a8ec-8fd8-407c-8b60-759a517078c8)